Abhaynagar Upazila: Economy

 The principal agricultural products are rice, wheat, jute, potatoes, garlic, onions, mustard, betel nuts, brinjal and vegetables.
 The principal industrial products are jute, textiles, leather, salt and cement:

 Points of interest

 Among the archeological interests in Abhaynagar are Siddhipasha Rajbari with its adjacent tank and temple, 11 Duari Mandir, Madhayapur Neelkuthi and Sreedharpur Zamindar Bari.
 Three periodicals are published: the weekly Mukti and Uddipan, and the monthly Mukul.

 Administration

-Abhaynagar Upazila is divided into Abhaynagar Municipality and eight union parishads: Baghutia, Chalishia, Payra, Prambag, Siddhipasha, Sreedharpur, Subha Para, and Sundoli.
+Abhaynagar Upazila is divided into Noapara Municipality and eight union parishads: Baghutia, Chalishia, Payra, Prambag, Siddhipasha, Sreedharpur, SubvoPara, and Sundoli.
 The union parishads are subdivided into 89 mauzas and 106 villages.